wavevision/dependent-selectbox/README.md

 Create a form that will be an instance of `Wavevision\DependentSelectBox\Form\Form`.

-If you don't want to / cannot inherit from our base form, just make sure the form you create uses following traits critical for the dependent select box to work:
+If you don't want to / cannot inherit from our base form, just make sure the form you create uses `Wavevision\DependentSelectBox\Form\DependentForm` trait.

-- `Wavevision\DependentSelectBox\Form\DependentFormContainer`
-- `Wavevision\DependentSelectBox\Form\DependentFormControls`
+Your form should also use `Wavevision\DependentSelectBox\Form\DependentContainer` to have its containers extended with the dependent select box too, however, if you already have your own implementation of `Nette\Forms\Container`, just make sure the container uses `Wavevision\DependentSelectBox\Form\DependentControl` trait.

-After this, your form will be extended with `addDependentSelectBox` method.
+After this, your form and its containers will be extended with `addDependentSelectBox` method.
 This method accepts following arguments:

 | **Argument**  | **Type**                             | **Description**                                                                                |
 | ------------- | ------------------------------------ | ---------------------------------------------------------------------------------------------- |